 Saltworks in Ston

-The saltworks were established as far back as the 13th century (although the harvesting of salt in the area is thought to go back much further), and the production of salt contributed to the wealth of the Republic of Dubrovnik.
+The saltworks were established as far back as the 13th century (although the harvesting of salt in the area is thought to go back much further).
+The production of salt contributed to the wealth of the Republic of Dubrovnik.
 These days, the harvesting of salt from the sea is still done in a traditional manner.

 You can not only visit the saltworks, but you can even work there!
-Summer camps are run every year for willing participants – more information can be found at the Solana Ston website.
+Summer camps exist every year for willing participants – you can see more information on the Solana Ston website.

-As well as Ston itself, Mali Ston (meaning ‘Little Ston’) also exists about a kilometre and a half away on the upper side of the Peninsula – you can easily walk between the two.
+Mali Ston (meaning ‘Little Ston’) is about a kilometre and a half away on the upper side of the Peninsula.
+You can easily walk between the two places.

-Mali Ston Bay is where you will find the oyster beds that produce what are commonly referred to as some of the most delicious in the world!
-(If you can’t make it down to Ston or Mali Ston, fear not – these oysters can also be found at many other restaurants in Dubrovnik and the Southern Dalmatian region.)
+Mali Ston Bay is where you will find the oyster beds that produce what are often said to be the most delicious oysters in the world!
+(If you can’t make it down to this part of the Peljesac Peninsula, fear not!
+You can also find these oysters at many other restaurants in Dubrovnik and the Southern Dalmatian region.)